rickeylewis.com

 "Cargo" insists that we confront this institutionalized legacy.
 It is a visceral reminder that the concepts of global trade, industry, and capital are inextricably linked to the history of slavery, a history whose lines of force continue to define our world's economic and social landscape.

-Discover the Artistic Wonders of rickeylewis.com Artist Studios Through Our Captivating Photo Gallery
+Discover the Artistic Wonders Through my Captivating Photo Gallery

 Chromathisia, Oil on Canvas 48" x 48"